 • Heavy duty needle and thread

-Sew the seams together to create one longer strip of fabric.
+- Sew the seams together to create one long strip of fabric.

-At this point determine how long you would like you leash to be, standard leashes are 5 or 6 feet long.
-Add 10- 12 inches on to your desired length for the handle.
+- At this point, determine how long you would like your leash to be.
+Standard leashes are 5 or 6 feet long.
+Add 10- 12 inches to your desired length for the handle.

-With the other end, measure about 10 inches and loop the jean over itself.
+- With the other end, measure about 10 inches and loop the jean over themselves.

 • Portland cement

 • stirring stick (we use the paint sticks)

 • molds (use plastic containers for frozen food or vegetables, paper buckets, anything that you can rip apart if the stone does not come out)

 • Things to put in the stone (broken plates, glass…)